swiftlang/swift-evolution/proposals/NNNN-mixins.md

 An obvious solution is changing `MovingObject` to be a `class`.
 It will then be able to contain stored properties `position` and `speed`, as well as their initialization.
 However, it could more logical for `Enemy` and `Arrow` to remain value types (structs) in a particular context.

-There is a more strong reason.
+There is a more strong reason why `MovingObject` cannot be a class.
 In game development, objects are often broken down into simple pieces (traits), so along with `MovingObject`, there would be `RenderableObject`, `TexturedObject`.
 Such code structure is currently impossible in Swift, because multiple inheritance is prohibited.

 ### Example with logging